nmdickson/GCfit/docs/source/fitting.rst

 Initial-final mass relations (IFMRs) for both are also determined from these models and are similarly metallicity-dependant.
 All stars within this mass range will form neutron stars, always with a mass of :math:`1.4\ M_\odot`.
+The amount and final mass of these remnants must then be scaled downwards to mimic the loss of newly formed remnants.
+By default a neutron star retention fraction of 10% is assumed.

+This algorithm includes two more complicated prescriptions for the loss of black holes, accounting for dynamical ejections on top of the typical natal kicks.
+Firstly the ejection of, primarily low-mass, BHs through natal kicks is simulated.
+Beginning with the assumption that the kick velocity is drawn from a Maxwellian distribution with a dispersion of 265 km/s (scaled down by a "fallback fraction" interpolated from a grid of SSE models), the fraction of black holes retained in each mass bin is then found by integrating the kick velocity distribution from 0 to the estimated initial system escape velocity.
+Black holes are also ejected over time from the core of GCs due to dynamical interactions with one another.
+This process is simulated through the removal of BHs, beginning with the heaviest mean-mass bins through to the lighest.
+This is carried out iteratively until the combination of mass lost through both the natal kicks and these dynamical ejections equals the fraction of BHs specified by the :math:`\mathrm{BH}_{ret}` parameter.

-The other avenue for mass loss is through the escape of stars and remnants past the cluster tidal radius, lost to the potential of the host galaxy.
+The final avenue for cluster mass loss is through the escape of stars and remnants driven by two-body relaxation and lost to the potential of the host galaxy.
+Such losses, in a mass segregated cluster, are dominated by the escape of low-mass objects from the outer regions of the cluster.
-Stellar losses are dominated by the escape of low-mass stars in the outer edges of the cluster.
-Lacking a precise method for determining the overall losses, which will depend on the cluster potential and galactic orbit, we opt to disallow the escape of any stars.

-..
-TODO Remnant losses
+Determining the overall losses through this process is a complicated task, dependent on the dynamical history and orbital evolution of the cluster, which we do not attempt to model here.
+By default, we opt to ignore this preferential loss of low-mass stars and do not further model the escape of any stars, apart from through the processes described above.

 Observations
 ============